sparkbox/lamppost/README.md

 *Circle CI is an automated testing tool designed to make our code better.
 This badge shows whether tests have passed or failed.
 Read more in Circle CI's [getting started guide](https://circleci.com/docs/getting-started/).*

+## Enhancements
+  + Add user ability to add local event detail from data feeds (API and/or RSS feeds).

 ## Development

 ### Quick Setup